ujsolon/anoulam/README.md

 - Python (v3.11 or later)
 - npm or yarn
 - A Google API key for the AI backend
+- An Unsplash API key for fetching dish images

 ### Steps